I Bought Into Sony Camera SystemOn July 25, 2020 by jmweb

 I wanted something that would meet in the middle.
 High MP meets a fast shutter..The Canon 5ds/5ds R offered 5 fps and so didn’t the Fuji GFX 100.
 Not exactly fast but the Sony A7r IV offers 10 fps at 61MP.
 Twice the speed at a higher MP count.
 Great I thought.
 So I picked one up in May amid the COVID-19 pandemic.

-For editorial or sports, The Sony A9r II is a 24MP mirrorless beast at 20fps with amazing autofocus.
+For editorial or sports, The Sony A9r II is a 24MP mirrorless beast at 20fps with amazingly sharp autofocus.
 Tack sharp for covering sporting events.
 I intend on purchasing one of them prior to sports restarting in our region.
 (Update: I’ve purchased a Sony A9 II).

 In comparison to what Canon is launching lately, I was definitely interested in the Sony system.
 After following all the Canon rumours for an upgrade to the 5ds/5ds R, no announcement ever came.
-A R5 announcement did tho and while 8K video is great, I don’t shoot video unless I absolutely need too.
+An R5 announcement did tho and while 8K video is great, I don’t shoot video unless I absolutely need to.

-During the Nova Scotia shootings, I absolutely needed too during the procession however that was an irregular moment.
+During the Nova Scotia shootings, I absolutely needed to during the procession however that was an irregular moment.

 You must be logged in to post a comment.